 Calculate the square root of the second central moment of the Doppler spectrum from center frequency to the frequency corresponding to -30 dB (make sure that no noise is included in the calculations).
 Use the value obtained (Δf) to calculate the equivalent speed (Δv) using the following equation:

+Δv=Δf*cf0

 where c is the speed of light and f0 is the carrier frequency.